MDX

 Directive

-Sometimes, due to nested indentation, the custom container syntax may fail.
-You can use the Directive component as a replacement.
+Sometimes, due to nested indentation, the custom container syntax may fail; you can use the Directive component instead

 -